 - Can we talk that through so I understand it better?

-And then do your best to listen objectively (with less emotion).
-It might be one of those positive moments that changes everything for you … forever.
+Then, do your best to listen objectively (with less emotion).
+It might be one of those moments that positively changes everything for you ... forever.

 Cross the line.
 It's a better bet to a better everything.

 Want to talk through ideas on how to use our messages and ideas with your team?

 Please call us in Richmond, Virginia (804-762-4500), email us, or chat with us (lower right corner of this browser).

 We're real people and we'd love to hear from you.